MartijnDwars/metaborg.github.io/spoofax/sunshine/index.md

 ## Binaries

-You can download the latest prebuilt binary of Spoofax Sunshine from the [releases page](https://github.com/metaborg/spoofax-sunshine/releases).
+You can download the latest pre-built binary of Spoofax Sunshine from the [releases page](https://github.com/metaborg/spoofax-sunshine/releases).
 The Jar file contains all dependencies.

 ## Source